 There was this discussion with one of the Supplier's representatives and also a colleague as well, the other day.
 The topic was that this Supplier had provided 8 almost identical products to us and they all required a type of test.
 The test according to him (I never checked any Spec.) was performed on 10% of the area which was supposed to be inspected.
-The gentleman stated that the 8 items were among more than 180 items which have been manufactured for different customers, for example 16 for customer A, 27, for customer B, etc. He provided the qualifications of the inspectors but the test reports are not available!!
-When I asked why, his explanation was that the 10% was chosen from the 180 and something unit, meaning ours could be amongst the tested one, could be not!!
-So how the hell am I going to accept it, I have no idea!
-A test has been performed, not knowingly on what and no report is available but there are good qualified inspectors!
+The gentleman stated that the 8 items were among more than 180 items which have been manufactured for different customers, for example 16 for customer A, 27 for customer B, etc. He provided the qualifications of the inspectors but the test reports are not available!!
+When I asked why, his explanation was that the 10% was chosen from the 180 and something unit, meaning ours could be amongst the tested one, could not be!!
+So how the hell am I going to accept it?
+I have no idea!
+A test has been performed, not knowing on what and no report is available but there are good qualified inspectors!
 And the person is a holder of P. Eng. from APEGA!